melody-ding/go-vidprep/README.md

 - The tool skips macOS hidden files (._*) in the tar archive
 - Processing time will be displayed after completion
 - Each video's frames are saved in a separate directory named after the video
+- For .npy format, the frames are saved as a single NumPy array with shape (frames, height, width, 3)